aagricola/18-IM/week-7_Crit/README.md

 ## Homework

+ - Please submit your Project documentation to canvas!

  - [Order Arduino kit](https://www.amazon.com/Elegoo-EL-KIT-004-Project-Starter-Tutorial/dp/B01DGD2GAO/ref=sr_1_7?ie=UTF8&qid=1519253487&sr=8-7&keywords=arduino+kit)

  - Start your CPJ as we discussed in the first class.
 This is where you will keep track of your progress towards a final project, from ideation and research, to prototypes, failures, and successes.
 In my experience, it works best as a blog (separate from your portfolio site).